eggsbenjamin/golang_book/6/notes.md

 [ "c", "d", "e" ]
 ```

-the expression uses ( [startIndex:endIndex] ) returns a slice of the array from, and including the 'startIndex' up to, but not including the 'endIndex'.
+the expression uses `[startIndex:endIndex]` returns a slice of the array from, and including, the 'startIndex' and up to, but not including, the 'endIndex'

 ##Write a program that finds the smallest number in this list: